Articles

 Phase 1 (Hours 1–12): Baseline Setup

 Select the 3 most frequent task types from your production workflow.
-For each, gather 20 real-world samples with known correct outputs.
+For each, gather 20 real-world examples with known correct outputs.
 Run them once using your current model (e.g., Claude Opus 4.6 or GPT-5), and record:

 - Pass rate (percentage yielding usable results)